 Approach

-How to set up the conditions now depends on the given parameters – meaning the physical boundaries you already know.
+How to set up the conditions depends on the given parameters, meaning the known physical boundaries of the system.

-If you are wondering about the first two options, have a look at how to make a choice for (U) velocity and the Turbulence wall.
+If you are wondering about the first two options, have a look at how to make a choice for (U) velocity.

 The next item ‘Temperature type‘ concerns the thermal settings.
-There are four options:
+There are three options:

 - External wall heat flux